AndrewFitzpatrick/bare-necessities-test-andrew-fitzpatrick/README.md

 The template is the HTML between the start to end hero comments.
 You would just need to update the id in the hero-container class, swap the image in the picture tag.
 Change the titles, and update the links.

 In the CSS file, the template styles are first, you would need to add a custom style to place the content based on the id of the hero-container.

+One more item, the FONTS folder in the project was empty, so I used Roboto from [Google Fonts](https://fonts.google.com/specimen/Roboto).

 Andrew Fitzpatrick
 [doctorfitztastic@gmail.com](mailto:doctorfitztastic@gmail.com)